E-Commerce H-1B Sponsorship Jobs in North Carolina

 Get Access To All Jobs

-Job Roles in E-Commerce in North Carolina
+H-1B E-Commerce Job Roles in North Carolina

-Customer Service & Support131 jobs
+Customer Service & Support8 jobs

-Sales57 jobs
+Pharmacy7 jobs

-Warehouse Operations47 jobs
+Warehouse Operations6 jobs

-Project & Program Management28 jobs
+Project Management5 jobs

-See all 391+ E-Commerce North Carolina jobs
+See all 46+ E-Commerce H-1B Jobs in North Carolina

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new E-Commerce North Carolina roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which e-commerce companies sponsor H-1B visas in North Carolina?

-Several major employers with a significant North Carolina presence have filed H-1B petitions for e-commerce and related roles.
+Several major employers with a significant North Carolina presence have filed H-1B visa petitions for e-commerce and related roles.
 Lowe's Companies, headquartered in Mooresville, has sponsored H-1B workers across technology and digital commerce functions.
 VF Corporation, based in Denver but with NC operations, and various fulfillment-focused logistics firms in the Charlotte and Raleigh areas also appear in DOL disclosure data as repeat H-1B sponsors.

 Which cities in North Carolina have the most e-commerce H-1B sponsorship jobs?